minsukchang/awesome-computational-interaction/README.md

 # Awesome Computational Interaction
-This is a repo for collecting exciting research on computational interaction.
+This is a repo for curating resources on computational interaction.
 We have a newly establihsed [subcommitee at CHI 2021!](https://chi2021.acm.org/for-authors/presenting/papers/selecting-a-subcommittee#Computational-Interaction)

 ## Contributing
 Feel free to pull request